-As of January 1, 2021, there are 90,000 people in the United States are on the national transplant waiting list for a donor kidney.
+As of December 12, 2022, there are over 105,000 people in the United States are on the national transplant waiting list for a donor kidney.
 The wait for a deceased kidney varies across the county and can average up to ten years in some geographical locations.
 There is a shortage of available kidneys from deceased donors and living donation can help close the gap.

 A living kidney donor can live a normal, healthy life with just one kidney.
 There are minimal side effects after a kidney donation.
 If a living kidney donor’s remaining kidney function declines or fails, they are placed at the top of the kidney wait list.